middyjs/middy/docs/PROFILING.md

 This is why in the `validator` middleware we now support passing in complied schema and expose the default compiler in case you want to use it in a build step.
 We hope this feature will help to you in identify slow middlewares and improve your development experience.

-There is also an `initStart` and `initEnd` hook, but were left out of the example for dramatic effect.
+There is also a `beforeRequest` hook, but was left out of the example for dramatic effect.

 Additionally, you'll notice that each middleware shows a descriptive name.
 This is printing out the function name passed into middy core.
 If you've looked at the code for some the supported middlewares, you'll see these long descriptive variable names being set, then returned.